iqiyi/xHook/README.md

 License
 -------

-Copyright (c) 2018 iQiYi Inc. All rights reserved.
+Copyright (c) 2018-present, iQIYI, Inc. All rights reserved.

-Use of this source code is governed by a MIT-style license that can be found in the LICENSE file.
+Most source code in xhook are MIT licensed.
+Some other source code have BSD-style licenses.

+Please refer to the LICENSE file for detailed information.